By Katy Spence

 What they do: Biotech with an emphasis drug discovery in dermatology

-Why we’re watching them: After procuring a contract with skincare company Rodan + Fields, DermaXon (pronounced der-ma-zahn) is about to start studies for new acne and anti-aging treatments for the multi-billion dollar company.
+Why we’re watching them: After procuring a contract with skincare company Rodan + Fields, DermaXon (pronounced der-MAX-on) is about to start studies for new acne and anti-aging treatments for the multi-billion dollar company.

 Founders Fanny Astruc-Diaz and Philippe Diaz are active research scientists at the University of Montana.
 Both natives of France, they previously held senior leadership roles in pharmaceutical research and development at Galderma and MD Anderson Cancer Center and are co-inventors on dozens of patents.